nsg-ethz/mini_internet_project/platform/README.md

 - Change the color of the invalid entries in the matrix to something darker to make it easier to distinguish from green, for color blindness reasons
 - Change the meaning of yellow in the matrix to avoid confusion
 - Fix the performance problem of the wg\_observer process when no sleep time environment variable is set
 - History creates zombie processes if enabled but no gitlab token set
+- Fix configure_as.sh and restart_mini_internet.sh to directly read the config files

 ## Checklist: